TerminalWitchcraft/actix-ratelimit/README.md

 Check out the [documentation here](https://docs.rs/actix-ratelimit/).

-Comments, suggesstions and critiques are welcomed!
+Comments, suggesstions and critiques are welcome!

 ## Usage
 Add this to your Cargo.toml: